 High staff attrition is a sad reality at call centres.
 Though call center jobs pay well, the taxing nature of the job and the pressure situation causes employees to look for better options outside the industry.
 With the loss of experienced agents, the quality of customer service takes a hit.
 On top of that, the huge cost and time involved in recruiting, training, and developing new staff to deliver optimum performance is an added disadvantage.

 To tackle this issue, follow the adage ‘prevention is better than cure.’
-Start from the recruitment stage by selecting candidates who want to adopt call center as a career option and not a stop-gap arrangement.
+Start from the recruitment stage by selecting candidates who want to adopt a call center as a career option and not a stop-gap arrangement.
 Consider providing incentives and rewards to keep employees motivated and attached to their job.
 Ensure to provide enough opportunities for career growth, so that employees do not feel stagnant.
 Remember that it’s all about making every employee feel like a valued asset of the business.

 3. Call Center Agent Engagement